PrefectHQ/prefect/docs/contributing/style.md

 Upon executing a command that creates an object, the output message should offer:
 - A short description of what the command just did.
+- An bullet point list, rehashing user inputs, if possible.
 - Next steps, like the next command to run, if applicable.
 - Other relevant, pre-formatted commands that can be copied and pasted, if applicable.
 - A new line before the first line and after the last line.